LarsOlt/cardmarket-plus/readme.md

 ## About

-Cardmarket Plus is an unofficial browser extension for [cardmarket](https://www.cardmarket.com).
+Cardmarket Plus is an unofficial browser extension for [cardmarket](https://www.cardmarket.com).<br>
 It adds additional features to enhance the experience.

+The extension is not yet submitted to the browser stores.

 ## Supported browsers